Maifunti/2048/README.md

 # Known Issues
 * dynamic resizing is broken for users on windows consoles https://github.com/PowerShell/PowerShell/issues/8975. avoid resizing console window or use terminal_paint --basic
-* dynamic resizing is partially broken using the --tty-cursor display driver.
-Users can hit any key after resizing their terminal window to fix a corrupt display.
-The issue is caused by the way ruby delivers signal interrupts.
-There is no simple fix for the issue outside of making the application multi-threaded.
-I've forgone that for this release.